TES Transfer Evaluation System

 Load all your undergraduate college courses together to create a list of pre-evaluated courses for transfer, as well as your courses that have not yet been reviewed.
 Use the Transferology request tool to directly request a review of unevaluated courses.
-Students wishing to find a school with a pre-approved equivalency to a St. Kate’s course may use Transferology’s course replacement tool.
+To find a school with a pre-approved equivalency to a St. Kate’s course, you may use Transferology’s course replacement tool.

 Fulfill St. Kate's core or major requirements with college transfer courses.

-- St. Kate's Major Guides display the major, supporting & prerequisite requirements for a St. Kate's degree and the courses at your school that have been pre-approved to fulfill them.
+- St. Kate's major guides display the major, supporting, and prerequisite requirements for a St. Kate's degree and the courses at your school that have been pre-approved to fulfill them.